DanDeveloping/nugetMultiTarget/DanDeveloping.Echo/NuGet/ReadMe.txt

-Echo: Provided an echo of a string limiting to the last 15 characters.
+Echo: Provides an echo of a string limiting to the last characters.